 Shinzo Abe Biography

-Shinzo Abe’s official reason for resigning was a “chronic bowel ailment,” which he later said he had been able to control with medication… Shinzo Abe’s critics have often accused him of being too nationalistic, and he raised eyebrows with his interpretation of World War II history, which questioned the validity of the Tokyo War Crimes Tribunal.
+Shinzo Abe’s official reason for resigning was a “chronic bowel ailment,” which he later said he had been able to control with medication… Shinzo Abe’s critics often accused him of being too nationalistic, and he raised eyebrows with his interpretation of World War II history, which questioned the validity of the Tokyo War Crimes Tribunal.
 Less than a month before becoming prime minister in 2006, Abe visited the Yasukuni Shrine, a memorial for Japanese soldiers that includes the graves of convicted war criminals.
-He pooh-poohed complaints from the Chinese and North Korean governments and explained his visit as non-official and private.
+He pooh-poohed complaints from the Chinese and North Korean governments, and explained his visit as non-official and private.